webpilot-ai/Webpilot/README.md

 Official Website: [HomePage](https://www.Webpilot.ai/)

-Note: Webpilot is a project code name and currently in demo version.
-It will be renamed and officially launched within the next month (we will remain open source and free).
+Note: Webpilot is currently in pre-release version and will be officially released within the next month.

 ## Getting Started